 How could I resist that?
 At more than 1,300 ft. below sea level, the Dead Sea has the lowest elevation on earth.
 The desert air is dry and the land barren.
 Today, there’s a haze clinging to the water, and I can barely make out the hills of Jordan on the other side of the sea.
 While there are resorts dotting the coastline here, the region is largely undeveloped.
 It looks like it must have looked for thousands of years.

-The Dead Sea is just one of the popular destinations in Israel.
+The Dead Sea is just one of the many popular destinations in Israel.
 This tiny country in the Middle East is rich with history and religious tradition.
 The region is considered a Holy Land for three of the world’s main religions – Judaism, Christianity and Islam – and thousands of religious pilgrims visit Israel year-round.

 Travel in Israel